I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 The code we write to form this chain is below:

-6) Now, we will re-arrange the chain for Regular Customer.
+6) Now, we will re-arrange the chain for a regular customer.
 We now know how delegate chaining works and hence no explanation is required.
 Below is the code:

 The complete code example and its output are given below: